-Seville city is Spain’s only harbor located on a river.
-It is one of Europe’s oldest cities, beginning its urbanization at approximately 8 BC.
-Seville’s history is too long and thrilling for a single book, with landmarks of various historical eras still intact.
-Classical, Mudejar Palaces, baroque churches, and neo-Gothic styles are commonplace here.
-Below are some of the place worth visiting and sightseeing in this city:
+Seville is Spain’s only harbor that's located along a river.
+It's one of Europe’s oldest cities, founded as early as the 8th century BC, giving the city a long and fascinating history with many old iconic landmarks of various historical eras still intact.
+Classical, Mudejar Palaces, baroque churches and neo-Gothic styles are some examples of the fascinating array of architectural styles found here.
+Below are some of the places well worth visiting in this beautiful Spanish city.

 1. Seville Cathedral

-This is one of Europe’s oldest and largest chapels.
-It houses close to seventy chapels.
-On a court with orange trees, are ruins of a mosque, possibly pointing to an era where Islam was dominant here.
-The tomb of the infamous explorer, Christopher Columbus, is also found here.
-The stone details and huge entrance doors are a sight to remember.
-The church is made up of a Muslim-like tower, with the rest being a mix of middle age and Renaissance architecture types.
-The cathedral has a stadium like the capacity of approximately eighty thousand faithfuls at ago.
-The Seville city cathedral serves as a good sightseeing place as well as one of the major historical abodes of the city.
+One of Europe’s oldest and largest holy buildings, the whole complex houses close to seventy chapels.
+Around the grounds you'll find the ruins of a mosque, showcasing an era where Islam was once dominant here.
+The tomb of the infamous explorer, Christopher Columbus, can also be found here.
+The stone details and huge entrance doors are a stunning sight to behold.
+The church tower features Islamic influences with the rest being a mix of Middle Age and Renaissance architecture.

 2. Real Alcazar